YahooArchive/mojito-debug/README.md

 ### Augmenting the Waterfall

 Without any user instrumentation, the waterfall hook provides mojito level instrumentation of mojit execution that includes instance expansion, action context construction, controller execution, and rendering.
-The waterfall can be augmented by using the hook's `debugData.waterfall` Waterfall instance (Take a look at the [Waterfall API](https://github.com/yahoo/mojito-waterfall/blob/master/README.md#waterfall-api)).
+The waterfall can be augmented by using the hook's `debugData.waterfall` Waterfall instance (take a look at the [Waterfall API](https://github.com/yahoo/mojito-waterfall/blob/master/README.md#waterfall-api)).

 **Example**
 ```